1. Home: Explore careers

 Explore the different ways to get into this role.

-How to become an army officer
+How to become Army officer

 You could get into this job through: